pkb/obsidian-extensions-list/plugins/edge-tts.md

 - Choose from a list of top voices or specify a custom voice
 - Adjust playback speed of voice over
 - Toggle optional notices for playback status
+- Option to generate mp3 file and embed it directly in note
 - Listen to voice samples before selecting a voice (via [tts.travisvn.com](https://tts.travisvn.com))

 ## Installation